 Costco Anywhere Visa Card by Citi

 Let’s start with the obvious one first – the Costco branded Costco Anywhere Visa Card by Citi.
-This card sets a fairly high floor for what should be considered “good rewards” when you shop at Costco for gas (@4% cash back) and Costco store and online purchases (@2% cash back).
+This card sets a fairly high floor for what should be considered “good rewards” when you shop at Costco for gas (@4% cash back) and Costco warehouse and online purchases (@2% cash back).
 This is one store-branded credit card that is actually worth it, potentially even if you’re not a Costco member, as it offers generous cash back rewards in key categories, with no annual fee.
 The cash back rewards, by category, break out as such:

 - 4% on eligible gas, including gas at Costco for the first $7,000 per year and then 1% thereafter